-The paper aims at studying determinants of schooling in traditional hierarchical societies confronted with an established history of outmigration.
+This paper examines determinants of schooling in traditional hierarchical societies with an established history of outmigration.
 In the village, a ruling caste controls local political and religious institutions.
-For children who do not belong to the ruling caste, migration is a social mobility factor that is enhanced by formal schooling.
-Since formally educated children tend not to return, the ruling caste seeks to develop family loyalty by choosing religious education instead.
-The theory hence predicts that the social status of the family has a significant impact on educational choice.
-Children from the ruling caste who are sent abroad have a lower probability of being sent to formal school.
-They are more likely to be sent to Koranic schools that emphasize religious and family values.
-The theoretical predictions are tested on data from Matam region in Senegal, a region where roughly one of every two children have ever attended school.
+For children who do not belong to the ruling caste, migration is a strategy to increase social mobility, a process that is enhanced by formal schooling.
+Since formally educated migrants tend not to return to the home community, the ruling caste seeks to develop family loyalty by choosing religious education instead.
+The theory hence predicts that the social status of the family has a significant impact on the parental educational choices of future migrant children.
+Children from the ruling caste who are encouraged by their parents to migrate have a lower probability of being sent to formal school than children from the low caste.
+The theoretical predictions are tested on data from the Matam region in Senegal, a region where roughly one of every two children has ever attended school.

 Schooling; Migration; Social Status; Haalpulaar;

 - O15: Human Resources • Human Development • Income Distribution • Migration

 - O17: Formal and Informal Sectors • Shadow Economy • Institutional Arrangements